gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 = I'm unable to log in / I'm locked out of my site / How to get access (log in) to the dashboard? =

 There is a special version of the plugin called **WP Cerber Reset**.
 This version performs only one task.
-It will reset all WP Cerber settings to initial values (excluding Access Lists) and then will deactivate itself.
+It resets all WP Cerber settings to their initial values (excluding Access Lists) and then deactivates itself.

 To get access to your dashboard you need to copy the WP Cerber Reset folder to the plugins folder.
 Follow these simple steps.

-1. Download the wp-cerber-reset.zip archive to your computer using this link: [http://wpcerber.com/downloads/wp-cerber-reset.zip](http://wpcerber.com/downloads/wp-cerber-reset.zip)
+1. Download the wp-cerber-reset.zip archive to your computer using this link: [https://wpcerber.com/downloads/wp-cerber-reset.zip](https://wpcerber.com/downloads/wp-cerber-reset.zip)
 2. Unpack wp-cerber folder from the archive.
 3. Upload the wp-cerber folder to the **plugins** folder of your site using any FTP client or a file manager from your hosting control panel.
 If you see a question about overwriting files, click Yes.
 4. Log in to your site as usually.
 Now WP Cerber is disabled completely.